robertjskelton/robertjskelton.github.io/_posts/2018-05-16-pool-enclosure-replacement.markdown

 ![Screen](/images/pool/lights_on.jpg)

-I'm very pleased with the new enclosure, the lights, the dog door, and Palm Bay Aluminum's work!
+I'm very pleased with the new enclosure, the lights, the dog door, and Alex and Palm Bay Aluminum's work!